 The wet season OPC measurements started at 11 March and lasted until 27 May 2008.
 The shorter dry season OPC measurements were performed between 1 and 12 August 2008.

-During the wet season period, there were two clear episodes with inflow of mineral dust, likely transported from the Sahara.
+During the wet season period, there were two clear episodes of higher concentrations of mineral dust, likely transported from the Sahara as been observed in several other studies in the Amazon (e.g. Talbot et al., 1990; Swap et al., 1992; Formenti et al., 2001).
 The enhanced amounts of atmospheric mineral dust were observed as significantly higher concentrations of the trace elements Al, Fe and Mn from the PIXE analysis.
 However, the OPC measurements were not running during these two episodes due to technical problems.
 Influence of mineral dust is therefore expected to be low in the results to be shown in the following sections.